-Donald Trump’s Approval Ratings Remain Steady, Despite The Worst Week Of His Presidency
+Donald Trump’s Approval Ratings Remain Steady Despite The Worst Week Of His Presidency

 When asked about the president’s honesty, even political affiliation failed to spare the president from the belief that he’s not completely honest.
 86 percent of Democrats, perhaps not unexpectedly, strongly believe that Trump has not been honest.
 But perhaps surprisingly, only 46 percent of Republicans strongly agree that Trump has been honest.

-In other bad news for Trump, pollsters found that, looking towards the 2018 mid-term elections, 50 percent of voters say they hope Democrats take over Congress, while 42 percent say they want Republicans to hold on to both houses of Congress.
+In other bad news for Trump, pollsters found that looking towards the 2018 mid-term elections, 50 percent of voters say they hope Democrats take over Congress, while 42 percent say they want Republicans to hold on to both houses of Congress.